FinalCatalyst/Nuclear-Sunset/docs/main/setup.md

 :::

 :::danger
 If clean installs are not appropriately created, the Nuclear Sunset installation process will fail.
-Simply uninstalling the game through Steam/GOG is insufficient.
+Simply uninstalling the game through Steam/GOG/Epic Games is insufficient.
 :::

 - Navigate to `C:\[STEAM, GOG, or EPIC FILEPATH]` and: